JuliaDiff/BlueStyle/julia/style-guide.md

 - Try to adhere to a 92 character line length limit.
 - Use upper camel case convention for [modules](https://docs.julialang.org/en/latest/manual/modules/) and [types](https://docs.julialang.org/en/latest/manual/types/).
 - Use lower case with underscores for method names (note: Julia code likes to use lower case without underscores).
+- Import modules with `using`, with one module per line and at the top of the file when possible.
 - Comments are good, try to explain the intentions of the code.
 - Use whitespace to make the code more readable.
 - No whitespace at the end of a line (trailing whitespace).